Many or all companies we feature compensate us. Compensation and editorial

 However, you might be more comfortable applying for a HELOC over the phone or in person.
 In that case, the lender may ask you to provide original or duplicate hard copies or share a link to an online portal where you can submit documents.

-You don’t have to provide certain documents when applying for a HELOC.
+There are some documents you don’t have to provide yourself when applying for a HELOC.
 Instead, the lender collects these documents for you.
 Note that a fee might apply for that convenience.

 The lender is responsible for documents including: